department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - Increased resiliency by reducing the number of components.
 - Simplify maintenance with a focused repository that is not co-mingled with unrelated items.
 - Broader external perspective.
 Monitor APIs from outside of the VA and AWS networks.
-- Configuration changes must be applied to different environments at different times.
+- Configuration changes must be applied to different environments at different times, e.g. monitoring changes may be applied to dev-api.va.gov before they are applied to api.va.gov.

 #### Is/Is Not
 This repository